 Custom User Agent Parser

-We provide a system which allows you to insert any user agent you want us to parse and receive our parse result for it.
+We provide a system on our Developers site which allows you to paste in any user agent you want us to parse and receive our parse result for it.

 The same user agent parser which we built, that powers the website and the API is used for this.

 We log access to this tool and we may decide (at our discretion) to rate-limit or block abusive access to it, at any time, without warning or notice to you.
 Please do not abuse this system.
 We have a great API which is much easier to use.

 Send to Developer email feature